wainwrightmark/EvilWords/Tasks.md

 - [x] Game is broken
 - [ ] Solver should cancel properly
 - [x] Use same component for nice and evil
+- [ ] EvilWords as its own project